TomRook12/tomrook12.github.io/_posts/2025-08-26-Approvals-Traps.md

 Actually this last one might about to be fixed in Winter '26!
 Keep your eyes out!

 That is it really, was this really a helpful post or a chance for me to get somethings off my chest?
 Cast them into the world?
-Let me know what you think, what
+Let me know what you think and what tripped you up when you first started working with approval flows.